concytec-pe/guidelines-cris-managers/docs/cerif_xml_publication_entity.rst

       * **memorandum** (`<http://purl.org/coar/resource_type/c_18wz>`_): It is a note, document or other communication that helps the memory by recording events or observations on a topic.
 A memorandum can have only a certain number of formats; it may have a format specific to an office or institution.
       * **other type of report** (`<http://purl.org/coar/resource_type/c_18wq>`_): Other types of report may include Business Plans Technical Specifications, data management plans, recommendation reports, white papers, annual reports, auditor's reports, workplace reports, census reports, trip reports, progress reports, investigative reports, budget reports, policy reports, demographic reports, credit reports, appraisal reports, inspection reports, military reports, bound reports, etc.
       * **policy report** (`<http://purl.org/coar/resource_type/c_186u>`_): A policy report is a type of report that provides an in-depth look at major policy developments and events
-      * **project deliverable** (`<http://purl.org/coar/resource_type/c_18op>`_): A project deliverable is an ‚Äúoutcome‚Äù as a result of a project that is intended to be delivered to a customer (e.g. funder).
+      * **project deliverable** (`<http://purl.org/coar/resource_type/c_18op>`_): A project deliverable is an ìoutcomeî as a result of a project that is intended to be delivered to a customer (e.g. funder).
 Examples of deliverable are report, document, work package or any other building block of an overall project.
       * **report to funding agency** (`<http://purl.org/coar/resource_type/c_18hj>`_): A report to a funding agency is a document written by beneficiaries of project grants.
 The reporting documents can be e.g. periodic reports about progress of scientific and technical work and final report.
-For deliverables use ‚ÄòProject deliverable‚Äô.
+For deliverables use ëProject deliverableí.
       * **research report** (`<http://purl.org/coar/resource_type/c_18ws>`_): Research Reports are reports that typically provide an in-depth study of a particular topic or describe the results of a research project.
       * **technical report** (`<http://purl.org/coar/resource_type/c_18gh>`_): A technical report is a document that records the procedure adopted and results obtained from a scientific or technical activity or investigation.
     * **research proposal** (`<http://purl.org/coar/resource_type/c_baaf>`_): documentation for grant request